ridhwanc/ezHealth/README.md

 # Eclipse Exports
 Holds the archive files of our final project submissions from Eclipse.

-# _data
-All databases and data processing files go here.

-# _documentation
-All PDF 2xb3 course documents that relate to the project in any way go here.

-# _log
-All project log sheets, and project progress sheets go here.

-# _minutes
-All meeting minute sheets go here.

 # _src
 All Java source files go here.